averbraeck/gscg-design/doc/4-architecture/database-design.md

 - FC5.23 The session administrator must be able to logout from the portal
   <br>No consequences for database.
 - FO5.24 The session facilitator should provide a debriefing of the game to the players
+  <br>The field or table for debriefing is missing from the database.
+See NOTE.
+- FC5.25 The session administrator must be able to change the dates of a game session
+  <br>A `game_session` has fields `play_date`, `valid_from` and `valid_until` (all `DATETIME` fields).
+- FC5.26 The session administrator must be able to generate a batch of anonymous players with login codes and passwords
+  <br>The table `player` has a `name` and `password` field (with `salt`).
+- FC5.27 The session administrator must be able to set or change the allowable strategies that can be chosen by the players
+  <br>The field or table for allowable strategies is missing from the database.
+See NOTE.

 The non-functional requirements have no effect on the database.